CTzatzakis/Joomla_Template-1Q_2014/README.md

 ## Website Description

-A web application for an Engineering Company, promoting renewable energy applications and efficiency of indoor environments (Houses, Offices, Storage Units etc.) and running maintenance.
+A website for an Engineering Company, promoting renewable energy applications and efficiency of indoor environments (Houses, Offices, Storage Units etc.) and running maintenance.

 ## Development Infrastructure